 Remove Cached Data from Apps

-One of the most annoying thing about Android that it cached a lot of data in apps such as YouTube, Instagram, Facebook, etc… Caching that data help Android applications load faster that’s why we see a lot of apps use incredible storage and memory.
+One of the most annoying thing about Android is that it caches a lot of data in apps such as YouTube, Instagram, Facebook, etc… Caching that data help Android applications load faster.
+That’s why we see a lot of apps hog storage and memory.

 You can find an option to clear Cached data from Settings > Storage > Cached Data.
 Tap OK when it asks for confirmation.

-This will free up a lot of storage on your device (depends on the device usage).
+This will free up much storage on your device (depending on the device’s usage).

-If you take a lot of selfies and photographs from your phone then you should back up your photos to someplace safe.
-You can use either cloud storage such as Dropbox, Google Drive, Google photos, or you can save it to your laptop.
+If you take a lot of selfies and photographs from your phone, you should back up your photos somewhere safe.
+You can use cloud storage such as Dropbox, Google Drive, or Google photos.
+You can also save them on your laptop.

-After backing up your photos you can remove them from your device storage.
-I personally use Google Photos which handles this pretty seamlessly.
-It comes with both options, if you want to keep the quality of your photos then you should consider buying more storage from Google. https://one.google.com/storage
+After backing up your photos, you can remove them from your device storage.
+I use Google Photos, which handles this pretty seamlessly.
+It comes with both options; if you want to keep the quality of your photos, then you should consider buying more storage from Google. https://one.google.com/storage

 Remove Unused Apps

 Are there any apps on your Android phone which you never use?
-I had some apps which I installed for some reason but then I totally forgot about them.
+I had some apps I installed for some reason, but then I forgot about them.

-You can find apps that you don’t use and uninstall them right away.
-It will save you a couple of hundreds Mbs on your device storage.
+You can find apps you don’t use and uninstall them immediately.
+It will save you a couple of hundreds of Mbs on your device storage.

 It is a new Android app by Google to help you manage files and keep your device storage healthy.
-It has several options to choose from, when you first run this application it will scan unnecessary files and folders and give you an option to remove those junk files and free up more space on the device.
+It has several options to choose from.
+When you first run this application, it will scan unnecessary files and folders and give you a chance to remove those junk files and free up more space on the device.

 Buy an SD Card

-So, if you are one those people who keep all their media files on an Android device then you must buy an SD card.
-I recently bought a 128 GB SD card because I had a lot of media files on my device.
+So, if you are one of those who keep all their media files on an Android device, you must buy an SD card.
+I recently purchased a 128 GB SD card because I had a lot of media files on my device.

 Whichever SD card you buy, always buy it from a reputable vendor.
-There are a lot of fake SD card manufacturers so you should be wary of them.
+There are a lot of fake SD card manufacturers, so you should be wary of them.
 Please read my article on how to spot a fake micro SD card before buying one.

 Use Cloud Storage